Download PDF Version

-After Hurricane Mitch, CSOs grew in number, increased their activities, and began to coordinate their efforts because international funding was plentiful, the need was great, CSOs had a central problem around which to organize, and the government could not handle relief and reconstruction on its own.
+After Hurricane Mitch in 1998, CSOs grew in number, increased their activities, and began to coordinate their efforts because international funding was plentiful and the need was great.
+The government also could not handle relief and reconstruction on its own.
 Today there are many laws that provide for civil society participation in governmental functions, either as consultants, implementers, or social service providers.

 Honduras remains deeply divided following the crisis of 2009/2010.
 The Government of President Lobo faces significant opposition from a portion of civil society.
 The Lobos government believes some opposition groups are being funded by foreign elements hostile to the Lobo administration.
 As a result, like in many countries in the region and around the world, the Government has promoted NGO, anti-terror, and financial legislation that would restrict the legal space for civil society.
 Aside from these legislative challenges, CSOs have alleged before the Inter-American Commission on Human Rights and other international bodies that the Government routinely violates their human rights, including the right to peaceful assembly.